 However, HCV infection is curable, and viral eradication is associated with multiple clinical benefits, including improvement in quality of life, loss of infectivity, regression of cirrhosis, lower risk of liver failure and HCC, and reduction in mortality.

 Until recently, the treatment of HCV involved interferon therapy, which had limited efficacy and was poorly tolerated.
-The introduction of direct-acting antiviral (DAA) therapies for HCV that are highly effective and well tolerated is a major medical advance.
+The introduction of direct-acting antiviral (DAA) therapies for HCV that are highly effective and well tolerated was a major medical advance.
 All Australian adults living with HCV should now be considered for antiviral therapy.

 DAAs may be prescribed by any medical practitioner or nurse practitioner experienced in treating HCV, or in consultation with a specialist experienced in the treatment of HCV, meaning that treatment can occur in the community.